tevon4613/ffxi/whm-guide.md

 	* Your biggest goal is to get 30 Cure Potency.
 	* Equip items with -Enmity or Conserve MP in other slots
 3. Idle (-20 Damage Taken, 2 Refresh)
-	* Yes, you want a Defending Ring eventually, just like every other job.
+	* Yes, you want a [Defending Ring](https://www.bg-wiki.com/ffxi/Defending_Ring) eventually, just like every other job.
 	* Equip items with high DEF or Magic Evasion in other slots.
-	* Consider purchasing a pair of Herald's Gaiters for idle movement speed.
+	* Consider purchasing a pair of [Herald's Gaiters](https://www.bg-wiki.com/ffxi/Herald%27s_Gaiters) for idle movement speed.
 Running away is great for avoiding damage!

 When you have at least those three sets ready, start building a few more:

 4. Enhancing
-	* Acquire a full set of Telchine gear, and [augment it](https://www.bg-wiki.com/ffxi/Alluvion_Skirmish_Armor) with [Divainy-Gamainy](https://www.bg-wiki.com/ffxi/Divainy-Gamainy).
+	* Acquire a full set of [Telchine gear](https://www.bg-wiki.com/ffxi/Category:Alluvion_Skirmish_Armor#Telchine_Armor_Set), and [augment it](https://www.bg-wiki.com/ffxi/Alluvion_Skirmish_Armor) with [Divainy-Gamainy](https://www.bg-wiki.com/ffxi/Divainy-Gamainy).
-	* To augment Telchine, get Snowslit and Snowdim NQ or +1 stones for Magic Evasion, Leafdim +1 and +2 stones for Conserve MP, and Duskdim +1 and +2 stones for Enhancing Magic Duration.
+	* You will need Snowslit/Snowdim normal quality or +1 stones for Magic Evasion, Leafdim +1 and +2 stones for Conserve MP, and Duskdim +1 and +2 stones for Enhancing Magic Duration.
 5. Cursna
-	* Purchase at least one Ephedra Ring and a Malison Medallion to get started, and build at least one WHM Ambuscade cape.
+	* Purchase at least one [Ephedra Ring](https://www.bg-wiki.com/ffxi/Ephedra_Ring) and a [Malison Medallion](https://www.bg-wiki.com/ffxi/Malison_Medallion) to get started, and build at least one WHM Ambuscade cape.
 	* Equip items with Healing Magic skill and Haste/Fast Cast in slots that do not have "Cursna +XX" potency.
 6. Enfeebling
 	* MND, Magic Accuracy, and Enfeebling Skill items are all helpful.